August Supermoons 2023: When Will The Astrological Events Take Place?

 Answer: The first full moon of August is known as the sturgeon moon.

-Answer: The sturgeon moon is expected to be partially visible, depending on weather conditions at around 1:30 am BKT on 1 August.
-However, the blue moon may not be visible, since it will reach peak illumination at 8.35 am BKT on 31 August.
+Answer: The sturgeon moon is expected to be partially visible in India, depending on weather conditions at around midnight IST on 1 August.
+However, the blue moon may not be visible, since it will reach peak illumination at 7.05 am IST on 31 August.